Fiona Levings

 Continents move as a result of a process we call plate tectonics.
 To understand how this works we need to know two things (1) that the earth is hotter at its centre than it is on the surface and (2) that the interior of the earth is layered.

-The hot, metallic core at the centre of the earth is estimated to be around 5000 - 6000C.
+core at the centre of the earth is estimated to be around 5000 - 6000C.
 A solid inner core is encased by a liquid outer which is in turn surrounded by a layer of rocky material called the mantle.
 The outermost edge of the mantle is cooler and, together with the thin outermost layer of rock or crust, is known as the lithosphere.

 The lithosphere is cool and brittle and is cracked into pieces called plates - much like the shell on a boiled egg.
 It is very different to the mantle where temperatures and pressures are high enough that rock is plastic and is able to flow.
 Heated from below by the core, rock deep in the mantle becomes buoyant and flows upwards towards the surface.

 When these hot currents of rock get near the surface, they experience a drop in pressure that causes melting.
 Magmas push up into cracks along plate boundaries, solidifying to make new rock and shunting existing lithosphere sideways across the surface - like a giant conveyor belt.
-This process is called sea-floor spreading because it almost always happens underneath the ocean.
+This process is called

 Of course, the earth is limited in size and it can’t just keep adding new crust.
 The conveyor belt of rock moving away from a spreading centre along the edge of one plate will always, eventually collide with another.
 At this point one plate is forced beneath the other, sinking back down into the mantle in a process called subduction.
 The down flow of cold, dense rock back into the mantle completes a cycle of heat movement known as mantle convection.